If you are searching for the best place to sell your graphics card, this guide is for you!

 Paypal payment risks with private sales

 Additionally, if your Paypal account is new or infrequently used, PayPal could flag your account for suspicious activity and hold your funds for up to 180 days.
 This has happened in our experience to some sellers who used PayPal but did not have an extensive account history.
-Unfortunately, there was nothing either we nor the sellers could do aside from seeking legal recourse.
+Unfortunately, there was nothing either we nor the sellers could do to speed up the payment.
+So, if you just created a new Paypal account to sell your GPU, make sure you wait at least 48 hrs before transacting.

 Intermediated Peer-To-Peer Services